Switch off the kettle and head to one of these top afternoon teas in Hong Kong.

 Palm Court at The Langham

 Featuring natural stone flooring, painted timber columns, and a general ambience that invokes a sense of the Langham in London, the mothership of afternoon tea venues for 150 years, Palm Court, pays tribute in fitting fashion.
-The Langham Afternoon Tea with Wedgwood is perhaps the most decadent you will find in the city, serving Wedgwood specialty teas in tailor-made Langham Rose Wedgwood tea ware and presenting three kinds of sandwich with all sorts of fancy ingredients.
-But it’s really the sweets where all kicks off – beautiful macarons, éclairs, sacher torte, and cakes promise to give you the ultimate sugar high/diabetes-inducing party in your mouth.
+The Langham Afternoon Tea with Wedgwood is perhaps the most decadent you will find in the city, serving Wedgwood speciality teas in tailor-made Langham Rose Wedgwood tea ware and presenting three kinds of sandwiches with all sorts of fancy ingredients.
+But it’s really the sweets where all kicks off – beautiful macarons, éclairs, Sacher torte, and cakes promise to give you the ultimate sugar high/diabetes-inducing party in your mouth.